machty/BeaconOSX/README.md

-Mavericks (not Yosemite) as an iBeacon
+El Capitan as an iBeacon
 ===

-**NOTE: THIS DOES NOT WORK IN YOSEMITE!!!
-Apple have closed the loophole that allowed a Mac to be used as an iBeacon in Mavericks.**

-Use a Bluetooth 4 enabled Mac running **Mavericks** (not Yosemite) as an iBeacon.

-See http://www.blendedcocoa.com/blog/2013/11/02/mavericks-as-an-ibeacon/ for more details.

-Contributors
-===

-Original Mavericks iBeacon support by Matthew Robinson (matt@zensunni.org).

-User Interface provided by Falko Richter (falko at briefhansa dot de).
+Just git clone, open the .xcproject, press Play, and boom you got yourself an app that turns your Mac into an iBeacon.

 License
 ===